Jennifer Skiff

 Jennifer Skiff (born 1961) is an American author, journalist and television producer, best known for writing inspirational books and animal welfare diplomacy.

 Early life and education

 Skiff was born in Boston, Massachusetts, and raised in Bar Harbor, Maine.
 Growing up, her family had pet dogs, and she has said she received emotional healing from dogs.
-Jennifer is a graduate of Hebron Academy, a college preparatory boarding school located in Hebron, Maine.
+Skiff is a graduate of Hebron Academy, a college preparatory boarding school located in Hebron, Maine.
 She graduated from Texas Christian University in 1983 with a double major in broadcast journalism and criminal justice.

 Career

 Television

 Skiff began her career at WTVX-TV in Fort Pierce, Florida, and also worked as an anchor and reporter at WABI-TV in Bangor, Maine, and covered crime at KUTV in Salt Lake City, Utah.
 Wildlife Minutes, a television series she developed that highlighted the plight of endangered and threatened species, premiered on the Discovery Channel in 1987.
 She worked as an investigative correspondent and producer for CNN for 14 years, and was a producer on the channel's environmental program Earth Matters.
 As a segment producer for TBS's Network Earth, she was nominated for a 1992 CableACE Award for magazine show special or series, and received an Environmental Media Award for TV News Magazine Segment as correspondent and writer for the series in 1996.